 The app was created in 2018 by Constanza Boix and Valeria Delfino.
 In its first year, the business made 8 sales under this modality, and 51 properties created a profile to find new buyers willing to obtain their home through this project.
 Through NudaProp, owners and buyers can connect to make balanced deals.
 The rights and obligations of each party are reflected in a deed in the property registry to guarantee the benefit of all parties.
 On the other hand, the price of a property depends on the waiting period to be able to use it.
 The longer the term, the lower the price.
 Payment can be counted or financed by the seller or by a bank.

 In a country where livestock and agriculture account for much of the country’s income and production, a startup like Chipsafe could not go unnoticed.
-Chipsafe is an Uruguayan startup that was founded by engineer Victoria Alonsopérez in 2001.
-This startup allows its users to monitor livestock remotely, helping rural producers to know where the animals are, receive alerts or detect behavioral anomalies.
+Chipsafe is a Uruguayan startup that was founded by engineer Victoria Alonsopérez in 2001.
+This startup allows its users to monitor livestock remotely, helping rural producers to know where the animals are, receive alerts, or detect behavioral anomalies.

 In relation to the operation of this system, the control is carried out through an external intelligent device placed on the cattle, which transmits information to a server.
 This server processes and analyzes the received data, providing it to the rural producer.
 Chipsafer was selected as one of the best 50 startups in Latin America by the Inter-American Development Bank and selected by the United Nations Foundation for the 2017 Solutions Summit.